A HIDDEN HISTORY:

 African Women and the

 British Health Service

 Helen Anin Boateng

-I arrived in the UK on the 26th of August in 1971.
-And I came straight from, well it goes to Accra then from Accra airport straight to Heathrow Airport.
-And I was met by my cousin who travelled all the way from Nottingham to meet me.
+"I arrived in the UK on the 26th of August in 1971.
+I came straight from Accra Airport to Heathrow Airport.
+I was met by my cousin who travelled all the way from Nottingham to meet me.
 I remember when I got down.
 I didn't know what to expect.
 It was August, so the weather was still very bright and hot.
 I was wearing a green frock.
-I remember very wel,l and sandals, and I said "Oh it's not too bad".
+I said "Oh it's not too bad".
 It wasn't the winter.
 It's okay.
 Anyway, my cousin met me.
 Happily, we travelled to Nottingham the same day.
 So that was nice.
 And of course, my sister in-law was there.
 So she met me.
-I had the same food, jollof and we had orange juice and her children were very happy to see me.
-And I was very happy to be there.
+I had the same food, jollof, and we had orange juice.
+Her children were very happy to see me.
+I was very happy to be there.
 So curious, because I kept looking through the window to see the buildings were all different from Ghana.
-And the streets were quieter from Ghana.
-And I was I don't know, I was expecting huge mansions and I was expecting a lot more.
+The streets were quieter from Ghana.
+I was expecting huge mansions and a lot more.
 But nevertheless it was the first day.
-So I was a bit (unintelligible).
-And I just looked around, but I was happy to be home.
+I just looked around, but I was happy to be home."

 "My main concern is to do well, because I came to train as a nurse.
 Having been educated in Ghana.
 I know the Ghanaian education environment – what it is like going to school, but I have no idea what to expect [in the UK].
 So I was a bit anxious, [about] the students that I'll be studying with and what will they know, [will] they know more than me?
 Will I know more than them?
 What am I expected to do?
 And what books, and all that kind of thing that was really at the back of my mind always.
 I was anxious about it."